Rotterdam in Schenectady County, New York — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers • Waterways & Vessels.
 In addition, it is included in the Erie Canal series list.
 A significant historical month for this entry is August 1804.

 Location.
 42° 49.048′ N, 73° 57.112′ W. Marker is in Rotterdam, New York, in Schenectady County.
-Marker is on SCCC Loop, on the right when traveling north.
+It is on SCCC Loop, on the right when traveling north.
 Marker is in Gateway Landing Park which is in the Town of Rotterdam.
 The marker is near the gazebo and dock.
 Touch for map.
 Marker is in this post office area: Schenectady NY 12305, United States of America.
 Touch for directions.

-Photographed By Howard C. Ohlhous, November 25, 2011
+Photographed by Howard C. Ohlhous, November 25, 2011

 2. Gateway Landing Marker - Artwork Detail

-Photographed By Howard C. Ohlhous, December 29, 2011
+Photographed by Howard C. Ohlhous, December 29, 2011

 5. Gateway Landing Marker